treziapov/ai/README.md

-# Machine learning
+# Artificial Intelligence

-Workspace for my adventures into learning machine learning
+Workspace for material, my notes and code as I traverse into the depths of the topic